Lake Mweru, Congo (DRC) & Zambia

 - Statistics / Weather / Helpful Links

 Looking for Lake Mweru cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 Beautiful but remote describes Lake Mweru, located on the border of Zambia and the Democratic Republic of Congo (CRC).
 Mweru means lake in the local language.
 Covering 1,265,178 acres, Lake Mweru is the Congo drainage basin’s second largest lake, eclipsed only by Lake Tanganyika 93 miles to the east.
 Although its significance to the local economy is enormous, the lake does not yet receive much tourism.
 Only in the past few years has a paved road made the lake accessible by car.